Skip to content

 The Māoriland Indigenous Co-Lab (MICL) is a Māori-led advanced development programme designed to accelerate Indigenous feature film projects.
 It supports Māori and Indigenous filmmakers to strengthen their creative vision, develop financing-ready materials, and produce proof-of-concept films through a uniquely Indigenous, globally connected process.

-Delivered by the Māoriland Charitable Trust – presenters of the world’s largest Indigenous film festival, the MICL harnesses cultural frameworks, industry mentorship, and international collaboration to prepare Indigenous stories for the global screen stage.
+Delivered by the Māoriland Charitable Trust and supported by the New Zealand Film Commission, Minderoo Pictures and the Indigenous Screen Office, the MICL harnesses cultural frameworks, industry mentorship, and international collaboration to prepare Indigenous stories for the global screen stage.

 Phase 1: Writers Lab (Pou Tuatahi)